digihum/omeka-s-ldap/README.md

 ## ** This module is currently outdated and not maintained **

 This module was last updated for Omeka-S beta2.
 Multiple issues have been raised regarding this module failing, and there are no current plans to address them.

+Biblibre's LDAP module achieves the same objective and works for Omeka-S ^2.0.0 https://github.com/biblibre/omeka-s-module-Ldap.

 This plugin allows users to be authenticated against an external LDAP authority.